Meet the Faithfuls and Traitors of The Traitors series 2

 Claudia Winkleman is back as host, guiding the cast as they’re split into “Traitors” and “Faithfuls” and forced to lie and sabotage their way to the end of the competition.
 Up for grabs is their share of the up to £120,000 cash prize.

-*Spoilers for The Traitors episode one below – you have been warned!*
+*Spoilers for The Traitors episode four below – you have been warned!*

 The first episode saw the contestants arrive in the Scottish Highlands, and the initial Traitors being chosen.